What do I mean when I use the term “science?”

 Science as a Body or an Institution:

 I do not recall writing about “science” as an institution.
 If I ever do I expect to explain it as a two bodies of researchers: one body conducts experiments and gathers observations of natural phenomena and a different group works on mathematics and explanations.
+There is a third group that does not theorize or experiment – they only administrate (See Administratum – the heaviest known element).

 I have worked on the side of experimental evidence based thinking to educate others about how some ideas cannot be examined by experiment, such as Astrology and Dowsing.
 Some advocates of the latter category refuse to provide definitions.